Use books and videos in the classroom to teach kids self-regulation strategies during social-emotional learning lessons and activities with kids.

 Don’t miss using these videos in your lessons about social-emotional skills!
 They’re sure to entertain and engage students in a way that helps them remember the concepts.

 Self-Control (Character Education Song) by Hero25

 The Berenstein Bears – The Green-Eyed Monster

 Yoga is a powerful strategy to use in the classroom to practice self-regulation strategies.
 Use yoga cards during your classroom meetings and P.E. time to help create a calming environment for children who are energized or needing to focus.
 Click here to check them out.

 Stickman Struggles with Anger by Brad Chapin

 Teaching children to breathe properly in order to calm down is an excellent step towards learning to self-regulate.
 Teach children to breathe in and out like a balloon to see them relax and develop self-control.
 Click here to check it out.

 Sesame Street: Ian McKellan Teaches Cookie Monster to Resist

-The complete self-management unit includes tons of helpful lessons and activities to help children learn to self-regulate and develop self-control and self-esteem.
+The complete self-management unit for K-2 includes tons of helpful lessons and activities.
+It helps children learn to self-regulate and develop self-control and self-esteem.
 Click here to see everything included.

 Use these books and videos with your students to effectively introduce the skills of self-regulation.
 Your students can adopt the techniques they see, and your classroom will be a happier, emotionally healthy place.
 Enjoy!